perlindgren/lean_vips/README.md

 ## The VIPS model in Lean

+### Machine code and Assembly

+The VIPS model is a subset of the MIPS32 ISA, refer to [MIPS Greencard](https://booksite.elsevier.com/9780124077263/downloads/COD_5e_Greencard.pdf) for the complete MIPS32 instruction set.

-At hart of the model we define the data structures capturing the VIPS instruction set:
+At hart of the model we define the data structures capturing the VIPS instruction set in [LeanVips/Asm.Basic.lean](./LeanVips/Asm/Basic.lean):

 ```lean
 -- BitVectors